-The Botany Libraries' reading rooms are open to all researchers who register at the service desk.
-Harvard users may present a valid Harvard I.D.
-Non-Harvard visitors are asked to present two forms of identification that include a photograph and proof of a current address.
+The Botany Libraries' reading rooms are open to all researchers regardless of academic affiliation but registration is required.
+Harvard users should present a valid Harvard I.D or other form of identification when arriving.
+Non-Harvard visitors are asked to present government-issued identification that includes a photograph and proof of a current address.

 - The Botany Libraries' collections do not circulate; all materials are examined in the reading rooms.
 Users may page materials from the Orchid and Farlow collections until 4:30 p.m.
 Materials from the Arnold, Gray, and Economic Botany collections may be retrieved until 4:45 p.m.

 - All types of bags or enclosures and coats must be stored in the spaces provided in the reading rooms.

 - Personal cameras, scanners, or other electronic devices may not be used without permission.

 - Food, drinks, and phone conversations are not permitted in the reading rooms.

 - Users may use personal items for taking notes.
 Pencils are provided, but pens are not permitted.

 - Researchers may be asked to wear gloves or wash their hands before handling rare materials and/or photographic materials.

 - All materials should be handled with care.
 Library staff will offer instruction to users in proper care and handling.
 Book cradles and weights are available at the service desk.

 The archival collections of the Botany Libraries are open without fee to all adult researchers regardless of academic affiliation.
 Researchers may consult materials from the archives only by advance appointment.
 To make an appointment please contact email@example.com.
 Once an appointment is confirmed materials must be requested using HOLLIS Special Request.
 Instructions are available for creating an account and for placing a request.
 Please allow one week for the processing of requests.